AstuteVisionDL/sign-detection-ml/README.md

 sign_detection_ml
 ==============================

-Project to to store shared code and notebooks with experiment
+Project to store shared code and notebooks with experiment

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make lint` or `make clean` - dev utils commands ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.